CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 To use the function we need to:
 a) _call_ it with an input and
-b) assign the returned value to a variable
+b) do something with the returned value, for example assigning it to a variable

 ```js
 const result = double(2);